chemprop/chemprop/README.md

 ### Choosing the Search Parameters

 The parameter space being searched can be changed to include different sets of model hyperparameters.
-These can be selected using the argument `--parameter_search_keywords <list-of-keywords>`.
+These can be selected using the argument `--search_parameter_keywords <list-of-keywords>`.
 The available keywords are listed below.
 Some keywords refer to bundles of parameters or other special behavior.

 Special keywords
 * basic - the default set of hyperparameters for search: depth, ffn_num_layers, dropout, and linked_hidden_size.